 An activist and North Korean defector was indicted in January 2022 on charges of breaking a law that banned the spreading of propaganda leaflets along the inter-Korean border.

-In December 2020, as previously documented, South Korea’s parliament passed amendments to the Development of Inter-Korean Relations Act bar any scattering of printed materials, goods, money and other items of value across the heavily fortified frontier.
+As previously documented, South Korea’s parliament passed amendments to the Development of Inter-Korean Relations Act that bar any scattering of printed materials, goods, money and other items of value across the heavily fortified frontier.
 It also restricts loudspeaker propaganda broadcasts.

 Groups run by North Korean defectors and other campaigners have for decades sent anti-Pyongyang leaflets - alongside food, medicine, money, mini radios and USB sticks containing South Korean news and dramas - into the North, usually by balloon or in bottles on border rivers.

-Activists and human rights groups condemned the amendments saying it has too broad a scope, would violate South Koreans’ rights to freedom of expression and would make engaging in human rights activism a criminal offence.
+The South Korean government claims the ban is for the safety of people living in border regions and to help government efforts to achieve peace and unification in the Korean peninsula.
+Activists and human rights groups condemned the amendments saying they have too broad a scope, would violate South Koreans’ rights to freedom of expression and would make engaging in human rights activism a criminal offence.

 In February 2022, Park Sang-hak filed a request with the Seoul Central District Court seeking to have the Constitutional Court determine whether a law banning such leafleting conforms to the highest law.
 Should the district court accept Park's request, it will then ask the Constitutional Court to determine whether the anti-leafleting law is in line with the Constitution.